 What about credit cards?

 US credit cards are not accepted in Cuba.
 You may not pay for your hotel, food, or any items by credit card.
 Cultural Cuba pre-pays all hotel stays (including breakfast and WIFI), activities and experiences.
 Local Currency is used to pay for lunches, dinners, souvenirs, cigars, rum purchases, and hotel incidentals such as room service, spa, salon, etc.

 Can I arrive by private plane or yacht?

 No, commercial flights only.
 On June 4, 2019, the Trump administration banned all ships, yachts, and private jets originating in the US from docking or landing in Cuba.
 Commercial airlines are not affected.
-You can fly non-stop from nine major US cities, including New York, Newark, Boston, Atlanta, Houston, Orlando, Tampa, Fort Lauderdale, and Miami.
+Currently, there are multiple daily non-stop flights to Havana from Miami, Fort Lauderdale, and Tampa as well as from New York (JFK on Jet Blue & only on Saturdays).
 When private jet flights resume (we assume they will under the Biden administration), Cultural Cuba manages all of the landing permits and required approvals.

 How far in advance should I book travel?

-We recommend 90 days or more, when possible, to allow for the best availability of Havana hotel rooms, flights, and access to unique experiences.
-We recommend Festive travel (Dec 21 – Jan 2) be booked 120 days in advance or more; hotels and flights often book up by late fall.
+We are ready to assist with last-minute travel but recommend 30-60 days or more of planning time, when possible, to allow for the best availability of Havana hotel rooms, flights, and access to unique experiences.
+We recommend Festive travel (Dec 21 – Jan 2) be booked 90 days in advance or more; hotels and flights often book up by late fall.
 Reach out to us and we’ll let you know what is possible and the best options.